parham0541/DevHayat/README.md

 ---

-## 🏭 Production Build
+## Run in Production

-Create an optimized production build:
+Build the application:

 ```bash
 npm run build
 ```

-Run the production server:
+Start the production server:

 ```bash
 npm run start
 ```

-For Codespaces or remote environments:
+For environments such as GitHub Codespaces where external access is required:

 ```bash
 npm run start -- --hostname 0.0.0.0